developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether a limit should be imposed on the amount of WWAN data used, such as to cap telecom expenses.

-- When a value of ***Enable and set default limit*** is chosen, a default limit will be imposed on the amount of WWAN data that can be used.
+- When a value of ***Enable and set default limit*** is chosen, a default limit is imposed on the amount of WWAN data that can be used.

-- When a value of ***Enable and set custom limit*** is chosen, a custom limit will be imposed on the amount of WWAN data that can be used and the additional Managed Configuration *Wireless WAN Configuration - Data Limit State Custom Limit* MUST be provided to specify the desired custom limit.
+- When a value of ***Enable and set custom limit*** is chosen, a custom limit is imposed on the amount of WWAN data that can be used and the additional Managed Configuration *Wireless WAN Configuration - Data Limit State Custom Limit* MUST be provided to specify the desired custom limit.

-- When a value of ***Disable*** is chosen, no limit will be imposed on the amount of WWAN data that can be used.
+- When a value of ***Disable*** is chosen, no limit is imposed on the amount of WWAN data that can be used.